 The second part of your appeal is a plan of action.
 In the first part of your appeal, you identified the issues that you believe are hindering your academic success.
 What specific things are you currently doing or are you willing to try to be more successful in future terms?
 Why should the committee expect a different result at the end of this term?
 This part of your letter should be very specific.
 If you need help with this part of the appeal, often your academic advisor, the Counseling Services staff or Raider Center for Academic Success staff can help.

 The Student Advancement Committee reviews your letter and your academic records.

 - One outcome would be that the committee would deny your appeal to remain enrolled.
 For most students, this means that you will leave MSOE or take time off and try to return in the future.
 If your appeal is denied, there is a second level of appeal that enables you to talk to the committee in person.
 Students only get one chance in their academic career at MSOE to do a personal appeal with the committee.
 If both the written and personal appeals are denied, you will be withdrawn from classes and will be eligible to re-appeal in two terms.

 - The other outcome would be that you will be put on probation.
 This would mean that you are allowed to continue as a student on probation.
 If this happens, you are given various requirements as conditions of your probation.
-The requirements include a maximum of 4 courses, a requirement to meet with one of our counselors and often a requirement to meet with your academic advisor.
+The requirements include a maximum of 14 credits, a requirement to meet with one of our counselors and often a requirement to meet with your academic advisor.
 Various other stipulations may be required based on your appeal letter and your academic record.
 Failure to follow through on these stipulations will affect the outcome of future appeals.